skylark-ajaxify/skylark-ajaxfy-vvm/README.md

-# skylark-vvm
+# skylark-vvmm
-The skylark view-viewmodel framework
+The skylark view-viewmodel-model framework